brahmGAN/gpu-contracts/README.md

 ## Security Considerations

 The contract includes checks for proper authorization, valid user input, and sufficient balances before performing state-changing operations.
-It also uses OpenZeppelin's `Ownable` and `ECDSA` libraries for ownership management and signature verification, respectively.

 ---

 This README provides a high-level description of the GPU Rental Marketplace smart contract.
 For detailed information on deployment, testing, and interaction, please refer to the specific documentation sections at https://docs.gpu.net or contact the development team.